Risk Factors Dashboard

 With respect to our past acquisitions, as well as any other future acquisitions we may undertake, we may find that the acquired businesses, products or technologies do not further our business strategy as expected, that we paid more than what the assets are later worth or that economic conditions change, all of which may generate future impairment charges.
 Our acquisitions may be viewed negatively by customers, financial markets or investors.
 There may be difficulty integrating the operations and personnel of the acquired business, and we may have difficulty retaining the key personnel of the acquired business.
 We may have difficulty in integrating the acquired technologies or products with our existing product lines.
 Our ongoing business and management’s attention may be disrupted or diverted by transition or integration issues and the complexity of managing geographically and culturally diverse locations.
 We may have difficulty maintaining uniform standards, controls, procedures and policies across locations.
 We may experience significant problems or liabilities associated with product quality, technology and other matters.

-Our inability to successfully operate and integrate newly-acquired businesses appropriately, effectively and in a timely manner, or to retain key personnel of any acquired business, could have a material adverse effect on our ability to take advantage of further growth in demand for application security and delivery solutions and other advances in technology, as well as on our revenues, gross margins and expenses.
+Our inability to successfully operate and integrate newly-acquired businesses appropriately, effectively and in a timely manner, or to retain key personnel of any acquired business, could have a material adverse effect on our ability to take advantage of further growth in demand for application delivery and security solutions and other advances in technology, as well as on our revenues, gross margins and expenses.

 Strategic and Industry Risks